wearebraid/vueformulate.com/docs/guide/forms/error-handling/README.md

 ```

 Woof, that `catch` statement — what a mess, and we only handled a few of the
 possible scenarios.
-This type of code is often extracted off to a helper
+This type of code is often abstracted away to a helper
 function in a `libs` directory somewhere, but it still needs to set some local
 component variables (on our case `inputErrors` and `formErrors`) in order to
 give proper feedback to the user.